Healthdirect Free Australian health advice you can count on.

 What are the benefits of having lung cancer screening?

-Lung cancer screening helps find lung cancer in the early stages, when cancer treatment works best.
+Lung cancer screening helps find lung cancer in the early stages, before symptoms appear.

 Lung cancer is the fifth most common cancer and the leading cause of cancer death in Australia.
 It's often found after it has spread to other parts of your body.
-The later you find out you have lung cancer, the less likely you are to survive.
+Finding lung cancer early makes treatment easier, and most people can recover and get back to their normal lives.

 Learn more about health checks for males and females.